 Kiwi slices floating among a sea of coconut chia pudding.
-These kiwi coconut chia popsicles are a satisfying breakfast treat!
+Kiwi coconut chia popsicles are a satisfying breakfast treat or anytime snack.

 The rest is history.
 I’ve been making these chia popsicles will all sorts of fruits.
 Mix it up with pineapples, strawberries, or mango.
 I can’t wait for stone fruit season so I can experiment with peaches, plums, and apricots!